 Disclosure: This post may contain affiliate links.

-This Vegan Pecan Pie is made with maple syrup and coconut milk instead of corn syrup and eggs and tastes just like the real deal!
-It’s made with both pecans and chocolate chips, which really takes it to the next level.
+This Chocolate Chip Pecan Pie is made with maple syrup and coconut milk instead of corn syrup and eggs and tastes just like the real deal!
+It's vegan-friendly, and made with both pecans and chocolate chips, which really takes it to the next level.

 What pies are non-negotiable for you on Thanksgiving?
 For me, it would be pumpkin pie and pecan pie.
 I need them both in my life every single year.
 This vegan pecan pie is extra special because it's made with chocolate chips (technically optional but highly recommended) and it's vegan-friendly.